willxxy/np_nn/README.md

 python main_torch.py
 `

-If you are trying to understand what goes on "under the hood" in neural networks, I recommend referring to the documentation in `mlp_np.py`.
+If you desire to understand what goes on "under the hood" in neural networks, I recommend referring to the documentation in `mlp_np.py`.